EkeneMyke/SQL_Project-2/README.md

 When customers cancel their Foodie-Fi service - they will have a churn plan record with a null price but their plan will continue until the end of the billing period.

+Subscriptions

+Customer subscriptions show the exact date where their specific plan_id starts.

+If customers downgrade from a pro plan or cancel their subscription - the higher plan will remain in place until the period is over - the start_date in the subscriptions table will reflect the date that the actual plan changes.

+When customers upgrade their account from a basic plan to a pro or annual pro plan - the higher plan will take effect straightaway.

+When customers churn - they will keep their access until the end of their current billing period but the start_date will be technically the day they decided to cancel their service.